microsoft/ContosoTraders/demo-scripts/DevSecOps/overview.md

 ## Summary

-You have understood and got an overview about the Contoso traders GitHub repostory, GitHub security features, and Microsoft Defender for cloud.
+You have understood and got an overview about the Contoso Traders website, GitHub repostory, GitHub security features, and Microsoft Defender for cloud and DevOps.